Updated May 15, 2023

 What is HDFS?

-The metadata gets stored in NameNode and the data gets stored in the blocks of different DataNodes based on the availability of free space across the cluster.
-If the metadata is lost, then HDFS will not work and as the NameNode saves the metadata, it should have highly reliable hardware.
-The Secondary NameNode acts as a standby node for NameNode during failure.
-If a DataNode fails, then the metadata of that DataNode is removed from the NameNode and the metadata of newly allocated DataNode instead of the failed one is taken by the NameNode.
+The metadata, which contains information about the file system, directories, and files, is stored on the NameNode.
+The actual data is stored in blocks on different DataNodes, based on the availability of free space in the cluster.
+For the system to function, the NameNode must have highly reliable hardware to prevent loss of metadata.
+The Secondary NameNode serves as a standby node in case of NameNode failure.
+If a DataNode fails, then the metadata of that DataNode is removed from the NameNode, and the NameNode takes the metadata of the newly allocated DataNode instead.

-With the increase in data volume every second, the need to store the huge amount of data which can be up to Terabytes in size and having a fault tolerant system has made HDFS popular for many organizations.
-HDFS stores the files in blocks and provides replication.
-The unused space in a block can be used for storing other data.
-NameNode stores the metadata, so it has to be highly reliable.
-But the DataNodes storing the actual data are inexpensive hardware.
-So because of two of its most prominent advantages, it is highly recommended and trusted.
+With the ever-increasing volume of data, storing huge amounts of data that can be terabytes in size and having a fault-tolerant system has made HDFS popular for many organizations.
+HDFS stores files in blocks and provides replication.
+The unused space in a block can help in storing other data.
+The NameNode stores the metadata, so it has to be highly reliable.
+However, the DataNodes storing the actual data are inexpensive hardware.
+Therefore, due to these two prominent advantages, it is of high recommendation and trust.

 Why do we need HDFS?

 The ever-increasing importance of data in organizations has led to a growing need for reliable storage solutions.
 HDFS provides a distributed file system capable of storing and processing large volumes of data from various sources.
 As a result, it is a suitable solution for managing the diverse data sets generated by businesses on a daily basis.
 By adopting HDFS, organizations can benefit from a model that meets their needs for reliability and scalability, ensuring that their data remains accessible and protected.

 Who is the right audience for learning HDFS Technologies?